-• New zone policy development, existing zone policy review and extension of an existing zone policy is undertaken to ensure future zone policy development or amendment continues to meet the requirements of South Australia's aquaculture industry.
-This includes the identification of potential future areas appropriate for the expansion of the finfish industry such as the potential for a deep water finfish zone in lower Spencer Gulf and finalisation of the Aquaculture (Zones - Lower Eyre Peninsula) Policy 2013 review.
+New zone policy development, existing zone policy review and extension of an existing zone policy is undertaken to ensure future zone policy development or amendment continues to meet the requirements of South Australia's aquaculture industry.
+This includes the identification of potential future areas appropriate for the expansion of the finfish industry such as the potential for a deep water finfish zone in lower Spencer Gulf, evaluation of zone policy biomass limits using updated modelling (e.g., Port Neill and Arno Bay zone policies), addition of algae to zone policies (e.g. Arno Bay) and finalisation/implementation of the Aquaculture (Zones - Lower Eyre Peninsula) Policy 2013 review.
 This process informs planning for scientific technical investigations.

 - Ongoing monitoring and auditing of zone policy performance is required to plan advertisement of tenure and ensure movement of sites and change of species within aquaculture zones and sectors do not compromise the allocation limits of the policy.
-This ensures transactions can be assessed in an efficient manner. - Development of zone policy templates and procedures to ensure the zone policy development process is managed from a quality management perspective and remains efficient. - Continued implementation of the Standard Lease and Licence Conditions Policy in 2021-22 across all aquaculture sectors. - The development of internal policies/guidelines that flow from the amendments to the Act and Aquaculture Regulations 2016 (Regulations) e.g. Public Call guidelines for zoned areas, Aquaculture Tenure Allocation Board guidelines for how lease/licence applications are assessed, and Sector-based Strategies.
+This ensures transactions can be assessed in an efficient manner. - Development of zone policy templates and procedures to ensure the zone policy development process is managed from a quality management perspective and remains efficient. - Continued implementation of the Standard Lease and Licence Conditions Policy in 2022-23 across all aquaculture sectors. - The development of internal policies/guidelines that flow from the amendments to the Act and Aquaculture Regulations 2016 (Regulations) e.g., Public Call guidelines for zoned areas, Aquaculture Tenure Allocation Board guidelines for how lease/licence applications are assessed, and Sector-based Strategies.